 - Transactional keywords in the conversion phrase.
 They have decided on a product or service and are ready to make a purchase.
 They use transactional keywords to find the right place to make their purchase.

-The rest of this article will explain how to find and use the right buyer keywords and content strategy in each phase of the buyer’s journey to guide customers toward making a purchase of your product or service.
-Plus, download a free workbook that will walk you through choosing the best informational, navigational, and transactional buyer keywords for your strategy.How to find and use the right buyer keywords and content at each stage of the marketing funnel Click To Tweet
+The rest of this article will explain how to do keyword research to find the right buyer keywords for your content strategy.
+It will also review how to integrate them into content that suits each phase of the buyer’s journey, guiding customers toward purchasing your product or service.
+Plus, you can download a free workbook that will walk you through choosing the best informational, navigational, and transactional buyer keywords for your strategy.How to find and use the right buyer keywords and content at each stage of the marketing funnel Click To Tweet

 For the Awareness Phase